 -

-Person is able to communicate by using company e-mail address;
+Person is able to communicate by using the company e-mail address;

 -